openstack-archive/tripleo-docs/deploy-guide/source/post_deployment/upgrade/minor_update.rst

 The update of overcloud packages and containers to the latest version of the current release is referred to as the 'minor update' in TripleO (distinguishing it from the 'major upgrade' to the next release).
-In the Queens cycle the minor update workflow has changed compared to previous cycles.
+In the Queens cycle the minor update workflow was changed compared to previous cycles.
 There are thus version specific sections below.

 Updating your Overcloud - Queens and beyond
 -------------------------------------------

-The Queens release brings common CLI and workflow conventions to the main deployment lifecycle operations (minor updates, major upgrades, and fast forward upgrades).
+The Queens release brought common CLI and workflow conventions to the main deployment lifecycle operations (minor updates, major upgrades, and fast forward upgrades).
 This means that the minor update workflow has changed compared to previous releases, and it should now be easier